henriquecouto/gs-calendar-sync/README.md

-# Google Script Calendar Sync
+# Google App Script Calendar Sync

 This project allows you to sync events in two calendars (e.g. `Work Calendar` and `Personal Calendar`).